 Composition books are an excellent tool for young learners.
 They easily fit in student desks and can be used for all subject areas.
 Over the years, I have learned many fun composition book tips and tricks.
 Check out these composition notebook hacks you need to know about.

 Often times young learners do not need the full page of a notebook, so if you cut them in half you get more bang for your buck.
 I am lucky to have a dad who will cut notebooks in half for me.
 If you do not know someone with the ability to do that, you can bring them to a copy store and they can do it for you for a small fee.
 I keep these small notebooks at our reading table for reading responses, word work, and guided writing activities.

 2. Using Tabs

-Tabs can be useful if you are using the notebook for a multiple subjects.
-For example if you are using your composition book for math and word work, tabs can help keep the subjects separated.
+Tabs can be useful if you use the notebook for multiple subjects.
+For example, if you are using your composition book for math and word work, tabs can help keep the subjects separated.
 An easy way to make tabs is to fold a small rectangular piece of cardstock and staple it to a page.

 You can also use tabs to separate subjects within subjects.
 For example, if you had a writing notebook you could have a tab for narrative, informational and persuasive writing.

 When working with a notebook, sometimes it can be hard to find the page you left off on.
 One way to help with that is to use a bookmark.
 Regular paper bookmarks can easily be lost.
 A ribbon bookmark is a great solution to this problem.

 The way that I do this is to tape a ribbon to the back of the notebook.
 I have found that using duct tape works best because it is sturdy and holds the ribbon in place.
 You can find many fun duct tape designs that make it appealing to young learners.

 If your students use multiple composition notebooks they can easily mix up which notebook is which.
 Putting different color tape on the spine of the notebook can help your students know which notebook to easily grab.

 5. Inside Pockets